NOCSurfaceProcesses/geotrees/CONTRIBUTING.md

 # Contributing

 Please contribute your features to this repository.
 You should ideally do this with a new branch and ask a user with write permissions to review and merge.
 If you are a user with write permissions, please ask another user with write permissions to review and merge.

 ## Formatting

 It is recommended that you use `ruff` to format your code.
 This will follow the conventions within the `pyproject.toml` file.

 `ruff` can be found at [https://github.com/astral-sh/ruff](https://github.com/astral-sh/ruff)

 ## Tests

 Please write tests for your code, add these to the `test` directory.
-I use `pytest` to do testing.
+We use `pytest` to do testing.

 ## Issues

 Please file issues as they arise.
 Describe the problem, the steps to reproduce, and provide any output.

 # Contributing to `GeoTrees`

-To contribute to this package you will need to be a member of NOC GitLab & have access permissions to this repository - if you're able to read this then you have access!

 If you wish to contribute please make sure you are working on your own branches (not main), ideally you should work on your own fork.
 If you wish to work on a particular module you could name your